 How, you might ask?
 Find your product-market fit (PMF).
 Along the way, you’ll establish who wants to buy from you, why, and for what price.
 If you’re new to business and want to succeed on the market, read further.
 We’ll give you clear instruction and all the dos and don’ts, you need to know before you kick off the search.

 Why bother with a product-market fit search?

-Just being on expert on your product isn’t enough.
-It won’t sell it.
-You also need to
+Just being an expert on your product isn’t enough.
+Expertise alone doesn't sell.
+You also need to know your customers.

 Searching for a product-market fit lets you understand the market and gives you access to your first customers.